rdgzmanuel/ai_camera/README.md

     - /src contains the source code and the __init__.py file.
 Not all fles are used, some of them where developed for trials or testing.

 ## How to run?
-From ai_camera, run python -m src.<name_of_the_file_without_extension> to run that file, like python -m src.object_detector
+From ai_camera, run python -m src.<name_of_the_file_without_extension> to run that file, like python -m src.player_tracker

 To obtain the datasets to train models, the prepare_ files are used.
 Each of them specifies what kind of data is prepared.

-motion_detector.py and object_detector.py are the files used for object detection, bia open_cv or yolo, respectively.
+player_tracker.py perfmors player tracking and final camera control on the input video selected.
+There are multiple hyperparameters that can be adjusted according to the video processed.
+The model used is YOLOV8n, in addition to its quantizied version, which is a much more lightweight approach providing almost the same performance.
+The code performs a full YOLO detection every n frames, meanwhile tracking detections with optical flow.
+Adaptive resolution can also be included to adjust the input resolution based on the complexity of the scene analyzed (via edge detector).

+When input resolution is too horizontal (on wide view settings, for example), the system can divide each frame in different patches, process each of them independently, and merge detections afterwards.
+However, this option can cause significant perfomance issues as multiple forward passes need to be done at the same time.

 Install the necessary libraries using pip install -r requirements.txt